screepers/screepers-standards/SS3-Universal_Credentials_File.md

 ### Connection Properties
 * `host` is required.
-* `port` is needed for servers using a nonstandard TCP port.
+* `port` is needed for servers using a nonstandard (non-80) port for connections.
+* `secure` is needed for servers that do not support SSL encryption (secure defaults to true).

 ### Authentication Properties
 * `token` should be set to the authorization token, if used.